History of the tank: Interwar period

 Both advocates and opponents of mechanization often used the term "tank" loosely to mean not only an armored, tracked, turreted, gun-carrying fighting vehicle, but also any form of armored vehicle or mechanized unit.
 Such usage made it difficult for contemporaries or historians to determine whether a particular speaker was discussing pure tank forces, mechanized combined arms forces, or mechanization of infantry forces.

 British armoured vehicles tended to maximize either mobility or protection.
 Both the cavalry and the Royal Tank Corps wanted fast, lightly armoured, mobile vehicles for reconnaissance and raiding—the light and medium (or "cruiser") tanks.
 In practice the "light tanks" were often small armoured personnel carriers.
 On the other hand, the "army tank battalions" performing the traditional infantry-support role required extremely heavy armoured protection.
 As a consequence of these two doctrinal roles, firepower was neglected in tank design.

 Among the German proponents of mechanization, General Heinz Guderian was probably the most influential.
 Guderian's 1914 service with radiotelegraphs in support of cavalry units led him to insist on a radio in every armoured vehicle.
 By 1929, when many British students of armour were tending towards a pure armour formation, Guderian had become convinced that it was useless to develop just tanks, or even to mechanize parts of the traditional arms.
 What was needed was an entirely new mechanized formation of all arms that would maximize the effects of the tank.

 The German tanks were not up to the standards of Guderian's concept.
 The Panzer I was really a machine-gun-armed tankette, derived from the British Carden Loyd tankette.
 The Panzer II did have a 20-mm cannon, but little armour protection.
 These two vehicles made up the bulk of panzer units until 1940.

-In the twenties France was the only country in the world with a large armour force.
+In the 1920s France was the only country in the world with a large armour force.
 French doctrine viewed combined arms as a process by which all other weapons systems assisted the infantry in its forward progress.
 Tanks were considered to be "a sort of armoured infantry", by law subordinated to the infantry branch.
 This at least had the advantage that armour was not restricted purely to tanks; the French army would be among the most mechanised.

 Tanks proper were however first of all seen as specialised breakthrough systems, to be concentrated for an offensive: light tanks had to limit their speed to that of the foot soldier; heavy tanks were intended to form a forward "shock front" to dislodge defensive lines.
 The doctrine was much preoccupied with the strength of the defender: artillery and air bombardments had to destroy machine guns and anti-tank guns.
 The envelopment phase was neglected.
 Though part of the Infantry branch, tanks were in fact concentrated in almost pure tank units and rarely trained together with foot soldiers.